OceanOutcomes/ocean-outcomes/news/_posts/2026-06-12-building-better-tuna-fisheries-through-data-transparency-and-partnership.md

 Today, the FIP is addressing 27 of 28 environmental MSC performance indicators, while social responsibility efforts continue to advance through a combination of policy development, training, and worker engagement.

 ![CHSF-ISSF.png](https://s3.us-west-2.amazonaws.com/staticassets.oceanoutcomes.org/news+and+analysis/CHSF+Fip+Blog/CHSF+ISSF.png)
-*Crew from a CHSF Vessel participate in the ISSF Skipper & Grievance Trainings*
+*Crew aboard a CHSF FIP vessel participate in the International Seafood Sustainability Foundation skipper best practice training & grievance process training.*

 Additionally, the FIP has participated in <a href="https://www.iss-foundation.org/"target="_blank">International Seafood Sustainability Foundation (ISSF)</a> skipper best practice training, conducted with interpreters to ensure accessibility for migrant crew.
 To date, 18 of 20 FIP vessels are listed on the <a href="https://www.iss-foundation.org/vessel-and-company-commitments/proactive-vessel-register/proactive-vessel-register-pvr/"target="_blank">ISSF ProActive Vessel Register</a> — a public vessel list that ISSF provides to foster transparency in tuna fishing — with the remaining two vessels to follow.

->*"The success of the FIP is not the result of any single organization.
-It reflects the willingness of CHSF, participating vessel owners, captains, crew, government agencies, and partners to stay engaged, address challenges openly, and keep improving year after year." — Kevin Lin, Taiwan Fisheries Manager, Ocean Outcomes and CHSF FIP Lead
+>**"The success of the FIP is not the result of any single organization.
+It reflects the willingness of CHSF, participating vessel owners, captains, crew, government agencies, and partners to stay engaged, address challenges openly, and keep improving year after year." — Kevin Lin, O2 Taiwan Fisheries Manager and CHSF FIP Lead**

 **Electronic Monitoring: Building Transparency**